It Ends with Us controversies: Vanzan

 In April 2025, it was revealed that Lively obtained the text messages used in her CRD complaint by quietly filing a covert lawsuit in September 2024, months before she went public with accusations against Baldoni and his associates.
 Baldoni and his associates were not named as defendants, but were referred to as 10 unnamed Does.
+Because they were not directly named, they were not given notice and were unable to file any motion to prevent the private disclosures.
 The filing was also made without Lively or Reynold's name attached, instead listing her inactive company Vanzan as the plaintiff.
 Using the clandestine lawsuit, a subpoena was issued to Stephanie Jones, Baldoni's former publicist, and her firm Jonesworks, that demanded all communications related to Baldoni, Lively, and her husband, Ryan Reynolds.
 The subpoena led to the release of private messages between PR crisis manager Melissa Nathan and Jones's former employee Jennifer Abel, which were later used as the basis for Lively's claims.
-The lawsuit was withdrawn on December 19, 2024, two days before Lively's accusations were published in The New York Times article.
-Baldoni's attorney expressed frustration with the secretive lawsuit saying "This sham lawsuit was designed to obtain subpoena power without oversight or scrutiny, and in doing so denied my clients the ability to contest the propriety, nature, and scope of the subpoena."
-He added, "This was done in bad faith and constitutes a flagrant abuse of process."
+The lawsuit was withdrawn on December 19, 2024, two days before Lively's accusations were published in The New York Times.
+Baldoni's attorney expressed frustration with the secretive lawsuit and proclaimed that he believed its sole purpose was to serve subpoenas without giving proper notice to the affected parties.